As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Once the pan has cooled down, use a clean paper towel to wipe away any excess oil.
 You want to leave just a thin layer of oil on the pan – too much oil can make it sticky instead of nonstick.

-7. Repeat If Necessary
+7. Repeat if Necessary

 Depending on the condition of your pan, you may need to repeat the seasoning process a few times to get the best results.
 If your pan still feels sticky after the first seasoning, just clean it again and repeat steps 3 to 6.